cbsd/reggae/README.md

 * setup
 * up

 Special note for `devel` target: your repo must have `bin/dev.sh` which devel will try to run.
 Also, devel will only work if you have `DEVEL_MODE="YES"` in your vars.mk in service root.
-If you use it inside a project, projects `DEVEL_MODE` will be propagated.
+If you use it inside a project, project's `DEVEL_MODE` will be propagated.